 The Accessibility segment designs, manufactures, distributes and installs accessibility products such as stairlifts for both straight and curved stairs, vertical and inclined platform lifts and elevators for home and commercial use.
-In September 2016, a patient lift developed and manufactured at the Magog, Quebec plant has been added to our product offering.
-All other products are manufactured, assembled and customized at the Brampton, Ontario plant and are offered through a network of some 300 active retailers, which are primarily located in North America.
+In September 2016, a ceiling lift which was developed and manufactured at the Magog, Quebec plant has been added to our product offering.
+All other products are manufactured, assembled and customized at the Brampton, Ontario plant and are offered through a network of some 400 active retailers, which are primarily located in North America.
 The Huizhou (China) plant is the main supplier of parts and components for the Brampton plant; also, it assembles product components and finished products mainly for the benefit of the Corporation, but also for the sale of products on the Asian and European markets.
-Its product line, the most comprehensive on the market, includes fourteen products.
+The segment's product line, the most comprehensive on the market, includes fourteen products.
 A portion of the products manufactured by the Brampton facility are distributed and installed in the provinces of Quebec, Ontario and Alberta.

-This segment also includes the operations from the Silver Cross division, consisting of a network of franchises and corporate stores through which new and recycled accessibility equipment is sold, and a lead generation program to capture and distribute leads on potential customers to close to 100 affiliates in North America.
+This segment also includes the operations from the Silver Cross division, consisting of a network of franchises and corporate stores through which new and recycled accessibility equipment is sold.
+The division's lead generation program captures and distributes leads on potential customers to close to 100 affiliates in North America.